soenkekluth/sticky-state/README.md

 // instantiate with options
 new StickyState(yourElement, stickyOptions);

-// you shoudl use the class name you defined in your options here:
+// you should use the class name you defined in your options here:
 StickyState.apply(document.querySelectorAll('.sticky'), stickyOptions);
 ```